Naxalbari uprising: Recognition and aftermath

-The uprising got support from the Communist Party of China simultaneously deteriorating the relation of the later with the Communist Party of India (Marxist).
-The CPI(M) expelled many of its members who supported the uprising.
-Charu Majumdar, Souren Bose, Mahadeb Mukherjee and Dilip Bagchi were expelled on the same day.
-Expelled communists later on organised themselves into one organisation (AICCCR) further developing into the CPI(ML).
+The relations between the Chinese Communist Party (CCP) with the CPI(M) deteriorated following CCP's support of the uprising.
+Many members of the CPI(M) who supported the uprising were expelled, such as Charu Majumdar, Souren Bose, Mahadeb Mukherjee and Dilip Bagchi.
+Expelled communists later on organised themselves into one organisation, the All India Coordination Committee of Communist Revolutionaries (AICCCR), which later developed into the CPI(ML).
 CPI(ML) remained the centre of the Naxalite movement till 1975.
 A large number of enthusiastic youth joined the movement.
-Although the uprising was suppressed, it remained a landmark in Indian politics which further lead to several other similar kind of movements in parts of Bihar and originated the ongoing Naxalite–Maoist insurgency.
+Although the uprising was suppressed, it remained a landmark in Indian politics which led to several other similar kind of movements in parts of Bihar and began the ongoing Naxalite–Maoist insurgency.